Cbonvieuxziz/PDI_ECL_2024/README.md

 # PDI Ecole Centrale de Lille 2024

-This repository encompasses the work conducted by Antonin MOREL as part of the PDI project at Ecole Centrale de Lille, in collaboration with Gridvise.
+This repository contains the work conducted by Antonin MOREL as part of the PDI project at Ecole Centrale de Lille, in collaboration with Gridvise.

 The objective of this project is to implement various models for predicting electricity price trends.